NekruzRakhimov/ModernBank/README.md

-#Online Bank
+# Online Bank
+### (by Nekruz Rakhimov)
-##Take it and have entertaiment by my project
+## Take it and have entertaiment by my project
+> Here you can manage your profile as User or you can Logon as
+> administrator and change some setting for your cozy